 Propane tanks can usually be refilled over and over at special locations, but once they are no longer structurally sound, it's time to get rid of them responsibly.
-The bigger tanks (twenty pound and up, the big grill-sized ones), need to be taken to one of the locations listed to the right.
-Check with the location you are heading to before bringing it.
-They'll give you instructions about how to prepare it.

-The small propane tanks (think: 1lb, camping type) can go into the trash, once they have been totally emptied.
+The bigger tanks (twenty The small propane tanks (think: 1lb, camping type) can go into the trash, once they have been totally emptied.
 Straining the seams is one thing, but we all want to avoid blowing up, at least outside of social media.